 IQGAP1 interacts with a plethora of receptors and effectors to coordinate signaling and regulate actin cytoskeleton dynamics.
-We found that LGR4 interacts with the GRD domain of IQGAP1 to potentiate both the canonical and noncanonical pathways of Wnt signaling (11).
-In comparison, LGR5 interacts not only with the GRD domain but also with a C-terminal IQGAP1. domain of Interestingly, overexpression of LGR4 and LGR5 have opposite effect on the actin cytoskeleton adhesion and and cell migration (11,15,16,50,51).
+We found that LGR4 interacts with the GRD domain of IQGAP1 to potentiate both the canonical and non-canonical pathways of Wnt signaling (11).
+In comparison, LGR5 interacts not only with the GRD domain but also with a C-terminal domain of IQGAP1.
+Interestingly, overexpression of LGR4 and LGR5 has an opposite effect on the actin cytoskeleton and cell adhesion and migration (11, 15, 16, 50, 51).
 The distinctive domains of IQGAP1 involved in binding to LGR5 may underlie the differential effect of LGR4 and LGR5 on these cellular processes and morphology.
-The 7TM domains between LGR4 and LGR5 are highly conserved whereas their C-terminal tails are quite divergent.
-LGR5 lacking its C-terminal tail is endocytosis-impaired, potentiates Wnt/βcatenin signaling (31,52), and induces the formation of cytonemes in HEK293 similar to those induced by full length LGR4 (32).
-These findings imply that the C-terminal tail of LGR5, although not essential for IQGAP1 binding, may interact with additional domains on IQGAP1 or other proteins bound to IQGAP1 to exert effects distinct from those of LGR4.
-As LGR5 does not appear to affect acute phosphorylation of IQGAP1, a potential mechanism is that the C-terminal tail of LGR5 recruits a Ser/Thr phosphatase to dephosphorylate IQGAP1.
+The 7TM domains between LGR4 and LGR5 are highly conserved, whereas their C-terminal tails are quite divergent.
+LGR5 lacking its C-terminal tail is endocytosis-